devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 Several menu items in the menubar can be investigated, such as:

 - Open: Open a file chooser to choose a [macros] file and read it, to fill the GUI components.
-- Save: Save inputs of GUI components to a [macros] file.
+- Save Inputs: Save inputs of GUI components to a [macros] file.
+- Save Inputs to Default File: Save inputs of GUI components to the default macros file.
 - Check: Check the simulation inputs entered in GUI components to see if they are valid or not.
 - Run: Run simulation with the entered inputs in GUI components.
+- Send Results: Send the simulation results (Results directory) from the calculation machine to the personal computer.
 - Visualize: Visualize the voxelized or DICOM geometry either in the Qt viewer or the DoseCalcs Voxels viewer.
 - Install: Open a window to install the prerequisites and DoseCalcs-Core.
 - Analysis: Open a window to analyze the result calculated by the "Run" button and merged by the "Merge" button.
 - Clear GUI components.
 - Return: refill the GUI components if they are cleared.
 - Clear edit text and terminal window.
-- Exit: Close the DoseCalcs-GUI window.
+- Exit: Close the DoseCalcs-Gui window.
 - About: Read information about the developer and documentation.

 .. .. _MenuItems: